-Region settings are required for Movies and BD-ROM contents.
-If the region setting and the region of the disc do not match, playback is not possible.
+Region settings are required for movies and BD-ROM contents.
+If the region setting on the optical disc drive does not match the region coding on the disc, playback is not possible.

 Unless your external display is compliant with the High-bandwidth Digital Content Protection (HDCP) standard, you cannot play or view the contents of copyright protected Blu-ray Discs.